 PRINT THE TEAMWORK BOOK LIST AND DISCUSSION STARTERS

 Print out the book list and discussion starters.
 Take it to the library or copy it for families.
-Just click the green button below, pop in your email address, and it will be sent to you.
-You’ll also recieve our weekly FREE newsletter.
+Just click the green button below.

 TEAMWORK FAMILY DINNER BOOK CLUB

 This book list and theme make a great start for families to hold their own Family Dinner Book Club.